 Select the Refresh On Change option and hit OK.
 If your filtering allows for multiple values, also select Allow Multiple Values.
 You would use this for our example to include users from several companies in our return set or if your chart allows to compare two companies and the employees.

-Now that we have our organisation parameter set up, we need to now create our user parameter.
+Now that we have our organization parameter set up, we need to now create our user parameter.
 Again we click on the Green plus.

 Create a name for your new parameter.
 The control type again will be Dropdown list.
 Hit the Define button.